bkj/essentials_guides/0_getting_started/0_getting_started.md

 Note that this SSSP algorithm looks quite a bit different from a standard Dijkstra's algorithm.
 This kind of algorithmic re-formulation is often necessary to expose a lot of parallelism in the algorithm and to use the highly-optimized operators in `essentials`.
 (If you're familiar w/ `gunrock` programming, this kind of thing should be familiar.)

+As we go through the `essentials` implementation, refer back to this implementation to see the one-to-one correspondence between this simple (and very slow...)
+Python implementation and the fast `essentials` code.

 Details are given inline below.

 ```python